lukaskleinschmidt/vite-starterkit/README.md

 - Now you can edit the existing Kirby assets (in `assets/js` and `assets/css`) and Vite will register your changes and refresh your browser

 > [!NOTE]
 > You won't see your expected page when you open the URL that Vite reports in the console as `Local:   http://localhost:5173/`.
 This will only show a default page.
-If you want to see your Kirby page, you need to access it however you accessed your local Kirby installation before (e.g. via PHPs own serve command, Laravel Valet, MAMP/XAMP, etc.)
+If you want to see your Kirby page, you need to access it however you accessed your local Kirby installation before (e.g. via PHPs own serve command, Laravel Valet, MAMP/XAMP, etc).
+If you want to see this URL in the console, you can set the `APP_URL` environment variable accordingly.